CLOSE Close

 Line clearance tree trimming

 Trees are a natural, beautiful part of our environment in the Pacific Northwest.
 But they are also the number one cause of power outages.
-Trees will cause outages not only by falling onto power lines but by growing into them as well.
+Branches can cause outages when they fall or grow into power lines.
 To maintain safe, reliable power, we trim and selectively remove trees all year round.

 We utilize the latest industry standards for Utility Vegetation Management to comply with federal, state, and local regulations.
 In most cases, we apply the directional pruning method to encourage growth away from the lines.